 What I ate on bikini prep

 I’ve always been a casual calorie counter/tracker on MyFitnessPal.
 So, that part was easy.
 However, the last six months I was meticulous.
 I weighed everything, and counted every crumb.
-This was fascinating, because I always tracked my food and would end most days around 1200 calories.
+This was fascinating, because I always tracked my food and would end most days around 1200 calories. (check out my new 30 day, 1200 calorie paid plan here).
 But after being as meticulous as I’ve been, I know I was eating more.
 There were just so many little sauces, flavorings, nibbles, etc. that I never counted.
 These add up quickly.
 Pre-diet, I’m sure I was eating closer to 1500-2000 calories.

 I thrived the best on a balance of carbs and protein, with low fat.
 My biggest change was increasing my protein to support muscle growth.
 I aimed for 100 grams of protein per day, and hit that goal almost each day. (this is a list of my favorite proteins to get 100 grams)

 Here are some of the meals I ate consistently:

 - Ground turkey, with white rice, asparagus (and mustard)

 - Egg whites, mushrooms, and turkey bacon